Russian teenager Kostornaia wins NHK Trophy for 2nd GP title - WHIZ News

 Adding to her win in France, Kostornaia also qualified for the Dec.
 5-8 Grand Prix Final in Turin, Italy.
 Russian women have now won all six of the ISU’s GP series titles.
 Kihira and Zagitova also qualified, joining Russians Alexandra Trusova and Anna Shcherbakova.

-Two-time Olympic champion Yuzuru Hanyu breezed to victory in the men’s event, landing four quadruple jumps for a total of 305.05 points.
+Qualifying for Turin from the U.S. were Bradie Tennell in women’s singles and Madison Chock and Evan Bates in ice dance.

-Hanyu had a solid 18-point lead after the short program and didn’t falter in the free skate.
+In the men’s event, Hanyu finished with 305.05 points.
+He had a solid 18-point lead after the short program and didn’t falter in the free skate.
 His only mistake was underrotating a triple toeloop as part of a combination jump.

-Olympic silver medalists Wenjing Sui and Cong Han of China won the pairs event with a total of 226.96 points and their second victory of the Grand Prix circuit this season.
-Canadian champions Kirsten Moore-Towers and Michael Marinaro were second with 208.49 points while Russians Anastasia Mishina and Aleksandr Galliamov took bronze with 203.35.
+In pairs, Wenjing and Cong won with 226.96 points, their second victory on the Grand Prix circuit this season.
+Canadian champions Kirsten Moore-Towers and Michael Marinaro were second (208.49 points) while Russians Anastasia Mishina and Aleksandr Galliamov were third (203.35).

-Gabriella Papadakis and Guillaume Cizeron of France won the ice dance title with 226.61 points.
-Alexandra Stepanova and Ivan Bukin earned silver with 208.81, and Charlene Guignard and Marco Fabbri of Italy took the bronze medal with a total of 198.06 points.
+In ice dance, Papadakis and Cizeron led the way with 226.61 points.
+They were followed by Russia’s Alexandra Stepanova and Ivan Bukin (208.81) and Italy’s Charlene Guignard and Marco Fabbri (198.06).

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports